MartinSandChristensen/mining-social-media/README.md

 sends the parsed message to a new message queue, and from there it will be consumed by a classification service.

+Be warned that it's a work in progress.

 ## How to run